petered/public-release/README.md

 ![](https://github.com/petered/data/blob/master/images/Screen%20Shot%202017-06-15%20at%203.35.48%20PM.png)

 From within the environment of `spiking-experiments`, install `public-release` (see installation instructions above).
-You can then run the following code to fill yout new repository with the release code (`spiking_experiments.dynamic_networks.figures`) and all required code, along with the setup code, which installs all dependencies (note that you need to copy the local path `/Users/peter/projects/pdnn` to your new repo).
+You can then run the following code:

 ```
 from public_release.create_repo import create_public_release